lhein/vscode-spacex-explorer/ReadMe.md

 # User Story

-We want to be able to browse all SpaceX launches and find out where it launched, if it was a success and what payload for which country was aboard.
+We want to be able to browse all past and future SpaceX launches and find out where it launched, if it was a success and what payload for which country was aboard.

 The SpaceX API allows access to this information: https://github.com/r-spacex/SpaceX-API

-# The Flow
+# Flow

 - the user invokes the command "_Browse SpaceX Missions_"

 - a list of all available SpaceX missions is displayed

-- the user selects one of the available missions from the list __OR__ hits ```ESC``` to display the latest finished mission
+- the user selects one of the available missions from the list __OR__ hits ```ESC``` to display the latest finished mission (used as shortcut)

 - the mission data is displayed as web page inside VSCode